Chart Color Schemes

 AreaSearch analysis places Maroochy River well above average for employment performance across multiple indicators

-Conversely, public administration & safety is under-represented, with only 2.6% of Maroochy River's workforce compared to Rest of Qld's 5.9%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population versus resident population count.
-Between September 2024 and September 2025, the labour force decreased by 2.3% and employment declined by 1.7%, leading to a fall in unemployment rate of 0.5 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.7%, labour force grew by 2.1%, and unemployment increased by 0.3 percentage points.
-State-level data as of 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs) with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate that national employment is projected to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Maroochy River's employment mix suggests local employment should increase by approximately 6.5% over five years and 13.6% over ten years, though these are illustrative extrapolations based on simple weighting and do not account for localized population projections.
+Public administration & safety is under-represented at 2.6%, compared to Rest of Qld's 5.9%.
+Limited local employment opportunities are indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, Maroochy River's labour force decreased by 2.4% alongside a 1.8% employment decline, leading to a 0.5 percentage point drop in unemployment rate.
+In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Maroochy River's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment